 Microsoft set to acquire the gaming company Activision Blizzard for $68.7 billion

 Microsoft says it is set to buy games behemoth Activision Blizzard.
-According to a press release, the move allows Microsoft to take up space in the mobile gaming space as well as the oncoming metaverse.
+According to a press release, the move allows Microsoft, the maker of Xbox, to take up space in the mobile gaming space as well as the oncoming metaverse.

 Activision Blizzard is behind such storied franchises as Call of Duty, StarCraft, Candy Crush, and more.
 That varied roster allows the company to reach a broad audience — from dabblers to esports enthusiasts.